 Setup Guide: What You Need To Play This Turntable

-In spite of few complaints we received during testing, its overall satisfaction curve is quite high and is highly recommended to any entry level music buff.
+Despite the few complaints we received during testing, its overall satisfaction curve is quite high and is highly recommended to any entry-level music buff.
 The unit truly deserves all the good ratings and reviews received.